google/syzkaller/docs/syscall_descriptions.md

 Note: _all_ generated files (`*.const`, `*.go`, `*.h`) are checked-in with the `*.txt` changes in the same commit.

+Note: `make extract` extracts constants for all architectures which requires installed cross-compilers.
+If you get errors about missing compilers/libraries, try `sudo make install_prerequisites` or install equivalent package for your distro.

 If you want to fuzz the new subsystem that you described locally, you may find the `enable_syscalls` configuration parameter useful to specifically target the new system calls.